roberttwomey/ds-art-midterm/README.md

 ## Discussion

-(30 points)
+(30 points, three to five paragraphs)

 The first paragraph should be a short summary describing your results.
-(Three to five paragraphs)

-Questions to address in subsequent paragraphs could include:
+The subsequent paragraphs could address questions including:
 - Why is this culturally relevant?
 - How does your computational approach differ from the traditional art historical, musicological, manuel/subjective approach to analyzing your cultural subject?
 - How do you think the original artists/musicians would respond to this type of analysis?
 Would it change/inform their practice in some way?